RobAstur/Pands-Project/README.md

 ## Research

 This research will use a double approach.
 On one side I will create my own data and charts.
 Based on that information I will compare results with different sources of information.
-Ont the other hand I will research fofr further and insightful information about the data set.
+Ont the other hand I will research for further and insightful information about the data set.

 ![Versicolor_flower](https://editor.analyticsvidhya.com/uploads/51518iris%20img1.png)